Bowling for Soup: Associations

-New Zealand band 48May ran into legal issues and decided to take the song "Leather and Tattoos" off of the group's debut album.
+New Zealand band 48May ran into legal issues and decided to take the song "Leather and Tattoos" off of the group's debut album, due to the melody sounding very similar to "Punk Rock 101".
 The album was replaced with a "tour edition" of the CD with the questionable song missing.
-The melody was very similar to "Punk Rock 101".

 In 2006, Bowling for Soup covered Fergie's "London Bridge" for Pepsi Smash Cover Art on Yahoo! videos.

 In 2008, Reddick co-arranged co-wrote and produced the singles "SUV" and "Girls + Summer = Fun!" with solo artist Christy Darlington, and Erik Chandler and Gary Wiseman performed on the recordings as well.
 These songs were subsequently released digitally.
 This collaboration resulted from Bowling for Soup and Darlington having performed concerts together and knowing each other since the late 1990s in the Dallas music scene and mutual respect and appreciation for each other's music.

-In 2014 Bowling for Soup covered the Green Day song "St. Jimmy" for the album Kerrang!
+In 2014, Bowling for Soup covered the Green Day song "St. Jimmy" for the album Kerrang!
 Does Green Day's American Idiot.